Skip to Main Content

 Afternoon:

 A series of switchbacks takes us down along canyon walls where every turn reveals a breathtaking scenery.
-As we ride, we’ll learn about the vegetation and appreciate the changes from oak and pine forest to lush sub tropical flora with papayas, mangos, oranges and avocados.
+As we ride, observe the changes from oak and pine forest to lush sub-tropical flora with papayas, mangos, oranges, and avocados.
 We’ll stretch our legs and delight our senses at La Bufa overlook before the final descent into Batopilas, 4,265 feet in 22 miles.
-Reserved Tarahumaras, can be spotted living and working throughout the area, some of the men still wearing the traditional clothing.
+Reserved Tarahumaras can be spotted living and working throughout the area, including some of the men still wearing the traditional clothing.
 The climate and vegetation changes as we arrive in tropical Batopilas.
-Settle in the restored 19th Century Hacienda, a peculiar quaint hotel.
-Time to freshen up before departing for dinner at a local family restaurant.
+We’ll then settle into the restored 19th-century Hacienda, a peculiar quaint hotel, with time to freshen up before departing for dinner.

 Dinner: